 - On February 8, 2017, the Consumer & Governmental Affairs Bureau released a Public Notice (DA 17-144) seeking comment on the petition.
 Comments were due on March 10, 2017 and replies were due on March 27, 2017.

 - bebe, a retail clothing chain, requests a retroactive waiver of the Commission’s prior express written consent rule adopted in 2012. bebe claims that, like other petitioners who received waivers of the rule, the company was confused about whether it had to obtain new consent after the rule was adopted from customers who had previously given consent to receive calls. bebe’s petition notes that the requested waiver would be for the period between October 16, 2013 and October 7, 2015.

-- bebe, like many other petitioners, is currently fighting a TCPA class action suit related to telemarketing calls made to former customers.
+- At the time bebe filed its petition, it was fighting a TCPA class action suit related to telemarketing calls made to former customers.